 3) One semester of Anatomy and Physiology from courses BIOL 2401, BIOL 2402, or Applied Anatomy and Physiology SCIT 1407 or SCIT 1408.

-4) See transferability requirements below for students who are considering transfering from another HIT program.
+4) See transferability requirements below for students who are considering transferring from another HIT program.

 Will my previous courses transfer to Midland College?

 For credit consideration, an official transcript must be sent to the admissions office for evaluation by the registrar.

 HIT program courses must meet the following requirements before transfer will occur:

 *Transferring HIT courses must be from a program accredited by the Commission on Accreditation for Health Informatics and Information Management (CAHIIM).

 *Transferring courses must have comparable course objectives equivalent to MC Health Information Technology courses.

 *HIT Courses must have been completed within 4 years of starting the program at Midland College (exception HITT 1205 Medical Terminology).